cameronjdavis/cc_arrays/arrays.md

 ## Accessing arrays

 Individual elements can be addressed with an index.
 Like an index in a book that points to the location of a topic, an array index points to the location of an element in the array.
-The index is a number that starts at zero and increases to one less than the length of the array.
+The index is a number that starts at zero and increments to one less than the length of the array.

 ```
 grades = ["A", "B", "C", "B+", "F"]